Skip to contents

 remotes::install_github("b-cubed-eu/gcube")

-Package name rationale
+Package name rationale and origin story

 Example